telerik/xamarin-forms-docs/controls/chart/series/cartesian/scatter-spline-area-series.md

 ![Basic ScatterSplineAreaSeries](scatter-spline-area-series-images/cartesian-scatter-spline-area-series-basic-example.png)

-Here we make some customizations:
+Here we make some customization:

 	var series = new ScatterSplineAreaSeries { Stroke = new Color(0.6, 0.6, 0.9), StrokeThickness = 5, Fill = new Color(0.8, 0.8, 1) };